apache/arrow/docs/source/developers/continuous_integration/crossbow.rst

 2. Enable `TravisCI`_, `Appveyor`_, `Azure Pipelines`_ and `CircleCI`_
    integrations on for the newly created queue repository.

-3. Clone either `ursacomputing_crossbow`_ if you are using that, or the newly created repository next to the arrow repository:
+3. Clone either `ursacomputing/crossbow`_ if you are using that, or the newly created repository next to the arrow repository:

    By default the scripts looks for ``crossbow`` next to arrow repository, but